Yarra Plenty Regional Library: Library Management System

-In July 2020 YPRL signed a five-year deal with Civica for the provision of the Spydus LMS.
+In July 2020 YPRL signed a five-year deal with Civica for the provision of the Spydus Library Management System (LMS).

+Partnerships

+YPRL has provided LMS services to Murrindindi Library Service, including full access to the library's database since 1996.
+It also has a partnership with Warrnambool Library to provide the library management system, manage their collection and procurement and provide access to e-resources.

 Libraries

 Diamond Valley Library

 Diamond Valley Library is one of two libraries in the Shire of Nillumbik.
-It is located at Greensborough.
-It has a community garden which includes a no-dig garden.
-A local food swap event takes place twice a month.
+It is located beside the Nillumbik Shire Offices in Civic Drive,Greensborough.
+The current building was opened on 5 May 1984 at a cost of $430,534.

+It replaced the former library which operated out of the basement of the former Shire of Diamond Valley Civic Centre.
+It holds a local history collection which features a record of the history of the community who made up the former Shire of Diamond Valley.The library was extended and refurbished with new features added in 1993 and again in December 2019.
+Nillumbik Shire Council received $500,000 for the redevelopment of the library under the Living Libraries Infrastructure Program.
+The refurbished library was opened in February 2022.
+Improvements include a renovated glass atrium, expanded children's area, new parents' room and accessible unisex toilets, a covered outdoor deck, meeting pods, new community room and co-working and study spaces.
 The library is a member of the Stephanie Alexander Kitchen Garden Foundation which aims to help children form positive food habits for life, by embedding gardening in food education.
 The library has a seed library.
+State Government funding was announced in October 2022 to revitalise the outdoor space.

 The Diamond Valley Toy Library operates out of the library.
-It holds a local history collection as a record of the history of the community who made up the former Shire of Diamond Valley.

-The current building was opened on 5 May 1984.
-Built at a cost of $430,534 it sits beside the Nillumbik Shire Offices in Civic Drive, Greensborough.
-It replaced the former library which operated out of the basement of these offices, the former Shire of Diamond Valley.
-The library was extended and refurbished with new features added in 1993.

-In December 2019 Nillumbik Shire Council received $500,000 for the redevelopment of Diamond Valley Library under the Living Libraries Infrastructure Program.
-Nillumbik Shire Council to contribute $270,000 and Yarra Plenty Regional Library $80,000.
-The refurbished library was opened in February 2022.
-Improvements include a renovated glass atrium, expanded children's area, new parents' room and accessible unisex toilets, a covered outdoor deck, meeting pods, new community room and co-working and study spaces.